 - It is normal for bare uncoated steel to show minor signs of corrosion, but to avoid excessive corrosion, store the light bar indoors in a dry environment until you are ready to paint. - 2.
 Remove the antenna clip (if applicable). - 3.
-Drill and debur any holes, for example if you are running wires up to search lights, or the search light drill out pattern. - 4.
-Clear the surface to remove any minor corrosion or dirt, the easiest method is WD40 combined with Red 3M Scuff Pads. - 5.
+Drill and debur any holes, for example if you are running wires up to search lights, or the search light drill out pattern. - Clear the surface to remove any minor corrosion or dirt, the easiest method is WD40 combined with Red 3M Scuff Pads. - 5.
 The oils and shipping tape residue now need to be thoroughly removed prior to paint, wear proper PPE and use Klean-Strip Prep-All or Acetone in a well-ventilated room to strip the surface clean.
 At this point the metal has no protective oil layer and will rust rapidly if left to the elements. - 6.
-Prime the light bar.
-An etching primer then a build primer works best.
-Once dry, sand the build primer (220 then 400 then 600 grit if you want a showroom finish) and use a tack cloth to remove any dust. - 7.
-Paint using the same paint and technique used on the gas powered Jeep.
+Fully sand all surfaces with 220 grit sandpaper. - 7.
+Clean with a tack cloth to remove any dust.